swiftlang/swift-evolution/proposals/0289-result-builders.md

     * For an empty path, the original combined result from the case.

-    * For a left branch through the tree, a call to the function-building method `buildEither(first:)` with the argument being the injection expression for the remainder of the path.
+    * For a left branch through the tree, a call to the result-building method `buildEither(first:)` with the argument being the injection expression for the remainder of the path.

     * For a right branch through the tree, the same but with `buildEither(second:)`.